At a glance

-It’s important to share these specifics with the evaluator before he meets with your child.
-Let him know you’re working with the school to make sure this evaluation meets their needs and your child’s needs.
+It’s important to share these specifics with the evaluator before they meet with your child.
+Let the evaluator know you’re working with the school to make sure this evaluation meets their needs and your child’s needs.

 If you’ve already had the testing done, it doesn’t mean the results can’t be considered.
 Schedule a time to go over the report with your child’s IEP team or other school staff.